 - Gain confidence in empowering young people to become leaders

-The Strengths-Based Approach curriculum was built and will be facilitated by YouthCare Training Program Manager Ashley Barnes-Cocke.
-In their role at YouthCare, Ashley both coordinates the King-County-wide Young Adult Diversion program as well as the Youth Worker Institute, providing ongoing, high quality training and professional development opportunities for homeless youth service providers across King County.
+The Strengths-Based Approach curriculum was built and will be facilitated by Former YouthCare Training Program Manager Ashley Barnes-Cocke.
+In their role at YouthCare, Ashley Coordinated both the King-County-wide Young Adult Diversion program as well as the Youth Worker Institute, providing ongoing, high quality training and professional development opportunities for homeless youth service providers across King County.
 Ashley has over seven years of experience working with youth and young adults, primarily in the areas of youth leadership and empowerment, and firmly believes that centering youth voice is an essential part of youth work.

 SBA Tools for One-on-One Meetings